Sustainability

 🌍Naturally Durable, Environmentally Responsible

-Unlike plastic or PVC-based decking, which often degrades within 5–10 years, MarineDeck 2000 is engineered to last for decades.
+Unlike plastic or PVC-based decking, which can degrade within 5–10 years, Marinedeck 2000 is engineered to last for decades.
 Its cork composite, enhanced by a sustainable polyurethane binder, minimizes environmental impact by:

 • Reducing Waste: Fewer replacements mean less material in landfills.